telefonicaid/fiware-orion/doc/manuals/admin/cli.md

     Active-Active Orion configuration "none" is recommended.
 -   **-mutexTimeStat**.
 Include semaphore waiting time in the "/statistics" information.
 It may have performance impact.
 -   **-subCacheIval**.
 Interval in seconds between calls to subscription cache refresh.
-Zero value means "no refresh" (default value and the recomnended one for mono-CB deployments).
+A zero value means "no refresh" (default value and the recommended one for mono-CB deployments).
 -   **-noCache**.
-Disables context subscription cache, so subscriptions searchs are always done at DB (not recommneded but useful for debugging).
+Disables context subscription cache, so subscriptions searches are always done at DB (not recommended but useful for debugging).
 -   **-notificationMode** *(Experimental option)*.
 Allows to select notification mode, either:
     `transient`, `permanent` or `none`.
 Default mode is `transient`.
     * In transient mode, connections are closed by CB just after sending the notification.
     * In permanent connection mode, a permanent connection is created the first time a notification is sent to a given URL path (if the receiver support permanent connections).
-Next notifications to the same URL path will reuse the connection, saving HTTP connection time.
+Following notifications to the same URL path will reuse the connection, saving HTTP connection time.
     * The `none` mode is not aimed at production usage, but it is useful for debugging.
 In this case notifications are not sent, but recorded internally and shown in the [statistics](management_api.md#statistics)